albert-dang/cicd/GCPxGitLab/README.md

 #  CICD GCPxGitLab
+This is an updated quickstart for existing projects based on Neil Kolban's [guide on Medium](https://medium.com/google-cloud/using-gitlab-and-cloud-build-to-achieve-ci-cd-for-cloud-run-4c6db26f04ed).

+This pipeline will build and deploy on every commit pushed to a GitLab repo.
+It can be configured to trigger on pushes to the main branch, requiring a product leader to approve final merges to the main branch for a crude "staging" layer.

 **Before we begin:**
  1. We should have an existing GitLab instance with traffic enabled over port 22
  2. We should have an existing GitLab repo and "Maintainer" access or higher